Relief production during World War II

 During World War II both the Germans and the Allies produced a large amount of terrain models.
 In Germany, the Karl Wenschow Company at Munich produced reliefs using 24 pantographs and two presses.
 At the Institut Géographique National a Paris, four pantographs were used to produce models.
 During the German occupation, the French produced models of German territories for the Allied without being uncovered by the Germans.

 The British began early to collect a comprehensive library of all kind of geographical information of Europe, like plans, aerial and terrestrial photographs, etc. These data were used since spring 1942 to create terrain models facilitating planning of major operations.
-The British experts introduced the Americans to the art of model making, working together in a detachment.
+It is during this time that the British experts introduced the Americans to the art of model making.

 Applying hedges to a terrain model